“Discover the untamed beauty of the Beara Peninsula along the breathtaking Wild Atlantic Way.”

 Overnight in Castletownbere.

-Today, you will walk from Castletownbere to Allihies through the scenic Slieve Miskish Mountains.
-Just outside Castletownbere, you have the opportunity to visit the Derreenataggart Stone Circle, an ancient prehistoric monument with well-preserved standing stones that offer a captivating insight into Ireland’s ancient past.
-Further along, you can take a short detour to explore Teernahillane Ring Fort, an old farm enclosure that once sheltered families and livestock.
+Today’s walk takes you from Castletownbere to Allihies through the scenic Slieve Miskish Mountains.
+Just outside Castletownbere, there is an opportunity to visit the Derreenataggart Stone Circle, an ancient prehistoric monument with remarkably well-preserved standing stones, offering a fascinating glimpse into Ireland’s distant past.
+Further along, a short detour brings you to Teernahillane Ring Fort, a historic farm enclosure that once provided shelter for families and their livestock.

-Allihies is a lively coastal village famed for its brightly colored houses and rich mining heritage.
-Surrounded by the remnants of historic copper mines, the beach, formed from crushed mine stones, contributes to the region’s distinctive and dramatic landscape.
+Allihies is a vibrant coastal village, renowned for its brightly coloured houses and rich mining heritage.
+Surrounded by the remains of historic copper mines, the nearby beach—formed from crushed mine stone—adds to the area’s distinctive and dramatic landscape.

 Distance: 15.7 km / 10 miles | Ascent: 647 m / 1,942 ft | Approximate walking time: 4 to 5 hours